Orientation to Ministry

 The congregational vitality of The United Methodist Church begins in the local church, where faith is formed and nurtured in people of all ages, especially the young.
 Equipping congregations to speak the LANGUAGE OF CALL and move intentionally toward discovering and nurturing their vocation will contribute to the health and vitality of their own faith, community, and of the denomination.

-The Center for Vitality collaborates with the Board of Ordained Ministry for our conference Orientation to Ministry Events, which have the following goals:
+The Board of Ordained Ministry has the following goals for our conference Orientation to Ministry events:

 - Share about our discernment of Christ’s Call in our lives and in the lives of God’s people

 - Learn about the connectional nature of the United Methodist Church

 - Understand the diversity of ministry: lay, ordained, and licensed

 - Build relationships and ask questions

 - Rev. Vida Williams, Vocational Discernment Coordinator (BOM)

 - Nancy Meredith, BOM Administrator

 - Register for Orientation to Ministry

 An orientation to ministry is required for all candidates for licensed and ordained ministry.
 Attendance at the orientation and becoming a certified candidate may be sequential or concurrent.
 This common ministry preparation experience is for the purpose of building collegiality and understanding among the varieties of set-apart ministry (deacons, elders, local pastors).